Matthew-Curry/re-region-etl/README.md

 ## Project Structure and Data Processing
 **data:** Holds source excel files from the Tax Foundation <br>
 **extract:** Holds extractors that take data from sources, then transforms and loads to in memory structures.
 Those sources are the afformentioned data files as well as the Census Bureau Data API. <br>
 **load:** Holds database engine with functionality to create tables, insert data, and define views on the re-region database.
-Also holds "sql" folder with all DDL, insert, update and create view statements. <br>
+Also holds "sql" folder with all DDL, insert, update and create view SQL statements. <br>
 **logging:** Package holds my implementation of an aggregated logger with public methods for different log levels that is used throughout the app <br>
 **sourceFileUtils:** Package holds method used to read in the source excel files. <br>
 **main.go:** Defines the CLI interface.
 Holds a core "runETL" method that uses the extractors and the DB engine to load the database.
 The ETL will be processed as per the provided args and stages.